 |Wood lily||Lilium philadelphicum or umbellatum|

 Because these lilies are so dangerous for cats and there’s a high risk of death if they’re ingested, it’s best to not bring these plants into your home if you have a cat.
-It’s also best if you don’t plant them in your garden if your cat goes outside.
+It’s also best if you don’t plant them in your garden if your cat goes outside or if your neighbors have outdoor cats.

 Other Highly Toxic “Lilies” for Cats and Dogs